thakurinbox/thakurinbox.github.io/README.md

 # Portfolio
 Senior Software Engineering with 12 years experinece.
-Passionate about technology, driven by intellectual curiosity!
+I love to write code to solve real life problems, currently working with JavaScript and Python.

 ---